 On Friday afternoon, KEPLER’S GARDENS will be transformed into a very special place to see and hear, when the ensembles of the Bruckner Orchestra (AT) will spread out at several locations in the festival area.
 The concerts from small groups weave together to form a tapestry of sound that every visitor can enjoy on their way from A to B.

 The Ars Electronica Award Ceremony in KEPLER’S GARDENS will not only bring together the winners of the 2022 Prix Ars Electronica 2022 and the 2022 STARTS Prize, but also Sarah Newman (US), Kasia Chmielinski (US), Matthew Taylor (US) will receive the “Ars Electronica Award for Digital Humanity” from the Austrian Ministry of Foreign Affairs for their “Data Nutrition Project”.
-The musical part of the evening will be provided, among others, by robot musician Moritz Simon Geist (DE) together with AI Voice artist Portrait XO (US).
+The musical part of the evening will be performed by the Serbian LP Duo (RS) and the musician and media artist Arash Akbar (IR) from Tehran.

 SAT September 10, 2022: Plan B Day

 Even before the festival begins, 200 students from more than 70 countries have spent four weeks at the Festival University organized by Ars Electronica and JKU spending time with JKU scientists, Ars Electronica artists and many other high-ranking experts from all areas of art, technology, science and society.
 They present their ideas and insights gained in the search for an international constitution for climate protection in a realistic simulation of an international court of justice.